Skip to main content Go to Site Map

 First year allows you to experience different areas of Creative Writing, providing you with a toolkit of fundamental creative and academic skills.
 A dynamic series of workshops, lectures and seminars, facilitated by staff and visiting industry professionals, are designed to build your competency.
 You'll read widely throughout this level, gaining a solid knowledge of other authors and their work, and an understanding of how this research can impact on your own practice.

-At the core of the course experience will be writing workshops that provide safe environment for you to share your work with lectures and peers, gaining invaluable constructive feedback.
-These workshops will build confidence in sharing your work with your peers and develop strategies for giving and receiving feedback.
+At the core of the course experience will be writing workshops that provide a safe environment for you to share your work with lecturers and peers, gaining invaluable constructive feedback.
+These workshops will build confidence in sharing your work with others and develop strategies for giving and receiving feedback.

 Level 5 (second year)